 The Crypto Officer role is responsible for the configuration and maintenance of the phones.
 For the purposes of this testing, the Crypto Officer will be defined as the operations and processes performed by the Cisco Unified Call Manager (CUCM).
-The authentication mechanism associated with the Crypto-Officer has not been tested as part of this FIPS level one validation.
+The authentication mechanism associated with the Crypto-Officer has not been tested for FIPS level one validation.
 The Crypto Officer services consist of the following:

 - · Establish TLS sessions for configuration

 - Perform configuration of the phone

 - Transport Keys to the phone

 - View Status of the phone

-- Restart the phone (Restart the connection between the phone and CUCM)
+- Restart the phone (Restart connection between the CUCM and Phone)

 - · Reset the phone

 - Initiate Self-tests by rebooting the phone.